-It’s one of the fascinating temples you’ll ever see during your travels.
+It’s one of the most fascinating temples you’ll ever see during your travels.

-The Pashupatinath Temple host many major religious festivals of the Hindu faith in Kathmandu and is a location tourist rush to enhance their Nepal sightseeing and the locals come to for worship and offerings.
+The Pashupatinath Temple host many major religious festivals of the Hindu faith in Kathmandu and is a location tourist rush to enhance their Nepal sightseeing, and the locals come for worship and offerings.

-However, the most captivating part about Pashupatinath is the cremations.
+However, the most beautiful part about Pashupatinath is the cremations.
 That’s right!
-The cremations that happen over the Bagmati River in plain sight of anyone who may be passing by.
+The cremations happen over the Bagmati River in plain sight of anyone who may be passing by.

-Another UNESCO site in Kathmandu tourist area, the Hindu precinct of Pashupatinath is a collection of temples and Ashrams, not to forget the sacred happenings over the Bagmati River.
+Another UNESCO site in the Kathmandu tourist area, the Hindu precinct of Pashupatinath, is a collection of temples and Ashrams, not to forget the sacred happenings over the Bagmati River.

 - Entrance Fee: 1000-rupee